45th Infantry Division (United States): Allegations of war crimes

-After the war
+After WWII

 During World War II, the 45th Division fought in 511 days of combat.
 Nine soldiers were awarded the Medal of Honor during their service with the 45th Infantry Division: Van T. Barfoot, Ernest Childers, Almond E. Fisher, William J. Johnston, Salvador J. Lara, Jack C. Montgomery, James D. Slaton, Jack Treadwell, and Edward G. Wilkin.
 Soldiers of the division also received 61 Distinguished Service Crosses, three Distinguished Service Medals, 1,848 Silver Star Medals, 38 Legion of Merit medals, 59 Soldier's Medals, 5,744 Bronze Star Medals, and 52 Air Medals.
 The division received seven distinguished unit citations and eight campaign streamers during the conflict.

 Most of the division returned to New York in September 1945, and from there went to Camp Bowie, Texas.
 On 7 December 1945, the division was inactivated from the active duty force and its members reassigned to other Army units.
 The following year, on 10 September 1946, the 45th Infantry Division was reconstituted as a National Guard unit.
 Instead of comprising units from several states, the post-war 45th was an all-Oklahoma organization.
 During this time the division was also reorganized and as a part of this process the 157th Infantry was removed from the division's order of battle and replaced with the 279th Infantry Regiment.

 During this time, the U.S. Army underwent a drastic reduction in size.
 At the end of World War II, it contained 89 divisions, but by 1950, there were just 10 active divisions in the force, along with a few reserve divisions such as the 45th Infantry Division which were combat-ineffective.
 The division retained many of its best officers as senior commanders as the force downsized, and it enjoyed a good relationship with its community.
 The 45th in this time was regarded as one of the better-trained National Guard divisions.
 Regardless, by mid-1950 the division had only 8,413 troops, less than 45 percent of its full-strength authorization.
 Only 10 percent of the division's officers and five percent of its enlisted men had combat experience with the division from World War II.